WordPress/gutenberg/packages/editor/src/store/block-sources/README.md

 ## Source API

+### `getDependencies`

+Store control called on every store change, expected to return an object whose values represent the data blocks assigned this source depend.
+When these values change, all blocks assigned this source are automatically updated.
+The value returned from this function is passed as the second argument of the source's `apply` function, where it is expected to be used as shared data relevant for sourcing the attribute value.

 ### `apply`

-Store control called when the editor blocks value is changed.
-Given a block object, returns a new block with the sourced attribute value assigned.

-### `applyAll`

-Store control called when the editor blocks value is changed.
-Given an array of blocks, modifies block entries which source from a sourced property, responsible for returning a new block array with attribute values assigned.
+Function called to retrieve an attribute value for a block.
+Given the attribute schema and the dependencies defined by the source's `getDependencies`, the function should return the expected attribute value.

 ### `update`